gordonturner/stupid-remote/README Install OSMC.md

 sudo apt-get install build-essential xz-utils
 ```

-- Download the latest LTS version of node
+- Download the latest version of node
 - There are different downloads for the different versions of Raspberry Pi
 - To download the right one, run the following: